 (Spoiler alert: It’s in the yolk!)

-People were taught that cholesterol was dangerous because once in the blood, it could clog arteries and up the risk of heart disease.
-One egg contains 185 milligrams of cholesterol, and people were advised to cap daily intake at 300 milligrams.
+For decades Americans were taught that cholesterol was dangerous, clogging arteries and increasing the risk of heart disease.
+Eggs contain the seventh-highest concentration of cholesterol of any food at 186 milligrams each, and consumers were advised to cap daily intake at 300 milligrams.

-But in the updated Dietary Guidelines for Americans (2015–2020), nutrition experts changed their stance: Gone is the 300-milligram cholesterol cap; experts have concluded there isn’t enough evidence to have that cap.
+But in the updated Dietary Guidelines for Americans (2015–2020), nutrition experts changed their stance.
+Gone is the 300-milligram cholesterol cap; experts have concluded there isn’t enough evidence to justify it.

-Sonya Angelone, M.S., R.D.N., CLT and spokesperson for the Academy of Nutrition and Dietetics corroborates that the link between dietary and blood cholesterol is weak: “A healthy person can have an egg a day, on average,” she says.
-One small study even suggests young, healthy adults can eat up to three eggs daily while maintaining normal blood cholesterol levels.
+Sonya Angelone, M.S., R.D.N., CLT and spokesperson for the Academy of Nutrition and Dietetics corroborates that the link between dietary and blood cholesterol is weak, but still advises moderation: “A healthy person can have an egg a day, on average,” she says.
+Of course, most of the saturated fat and cholesterol is found in the yolk, so Angelone’s recommended limit doesn’t extend to egg whites.

 Long story short: Enjoy your eggs — just don’t go to egg-stremes!
 (Sorry.
 Couldn’t resist.)